wess/overlook/README.md

 # Overlook ![Swift](http://img.shields.io/badge/swift-3.0-brightgreen.svg)

 A commandline app that will watch your folder and monitor any changes.
-When a change occurs, *Overlook* will execute (or restart) the process. *Overlook* is platform independent and will work with anything from writing a README file, to developing a service.
+When a change occurs, *Overlook* will execute (or restart) a command you specify. *Overlook* is platform independent and will work with anything from writing a README file, to developing a service.

 ---